 Presentation

 The Pearl River Delta (PRD) is one of China’s major economic poles.
 It has the largest urbanization rate among mega-cities clusters and the largest GDP, and a very large population (around 59 million) plus the floating labour not included in statistics.
 The history of urbanization can be decomposed into successive phases: in the eighties, it beneficiates from transfer of industries and the presence of Hong-Kong and Macao, thanks to the opening policy.
 The mode of development is from bottom to top, with the development of villages.
 Infrastructures are also constructed.
 In the late eighties and nineties, expressways and railways are achieved.
-In 1992, Deng Xiaoping strengthen the opening policy.
+In 1992, Deng Xiaoping strengthens the opening policy.
 In the mid-nineties, economic development is relatively cooled down, and adjustments in urbanization are done.

-The spatial structure of PRD is a cluster of cities, one of highest density area in China.
+The spatial structure of PRD is a cluster of cities, one of the highest density area in China.
 Different modes in the different areas can be observed.
 A relative unbalance between the western and the eastern corridors of the PRD exists.
 Dongguan gets mostly foreign investments, whereas Shunde private-owned local investments.
-Shenzen, as a special economic zone, focuses on the high-tech and service sectors.
+Shenzhen, as a special economic zone, focuses on the high-tech and service sectors.
 Division of labour and cooperation is the rule, leading to the emergence of specialized clusters.

 The situation of Zhuhai in that context is particular.
 There has been a lagging of economic development.
 The GDP has been very low whereas the urbanisation rate was high.
 Between 1980 and 1995, economic development oscillated without really taking off.
-A huge issue is that investment efficiency is not high.
+A huge issue is that the investment efficiency is not high.

-Zhuhai has however high quality , on which it should rely to build an efficient sustainable development trajectory.
+Zhuhai has however high quality resources, on which it should rely to build an efficient sustainable development trajectory.
 The transportation and infrastructures are over the standards.
-Furthermore, the numerous touristic are a rare advantage.
+Furthermore, the numerous touristic resources are a rare advantage.
 The environmental protection and quality of nature are also very good for China.
-Finally, the real estate and living conditions are also of quality.
+Finally, the real estate and living conditions are also of high quality.
 Zhuhai features an important number of advanced equipment manufacturing industries.
-The spatial position in PRD is , as it lies on the vertices of three strategic triangles, that are Zhuhai-Shenzen-Guangzhou; Zhuhai-Hong-Kong-Macao and Zhuhai-Zhongsan-Jiangmen.
+The spatial position in PRD is exceptional, as it lies on the vertices of three strategic triangles, that are Zhuhai-Shenzen-Guangzhou; Zhuhai-Hong-Kong-Macao and Zhuhai-Zhongsan-Jiangmen.

 When examining the temporal paths of cities in a two dimensional space for economic comparison (more precisely, the trajectory in time of normalized local economic development against normalized economic development of adjacent regions), for the 21 cities of Guangdong, one can unveil cities that are in advance compared to regional average.
-Zhuhai stayed roughly in the same regime, compared to Dongguan or Shenzen for example, but was however always in the better quadrant.
+Zhuhai stayed roughly in the same regime, compared to Dongguan or Shenzhen for example, but was however always in the better quadrant.

-For the future development, Zhuhai should improve coordination between key industries and urban functions, and strengthen industrial .
+For the future development, Zhuhai should improve coordination between key industries and urban functions, and strengthen industrial cooperation.
 For that, infrastructure development is crucial.
-The cooperation of Zhuhai with Hong-Kong and Macao which are close is good, but could be much higher.
-The currently should be a precious asset.
-The impact of its construction, together with other infrastructure, will increase the integration of Zhuhai in the region.
-Accessibility maps before and after opening show the radical change in accessibility patterns, in particular a rebalancing between east and west, Zhuhai being in the center of this rebalancing.
+The cooperation of Zhuhai with Hong-Kong and Macao, which are close is good, but could be much higher.
+The Hong-Kong-Zhuhai-Macao Bridge currently on construction should be a precious asset.
+The impact of its construction, together with others infrastructures, will increase the integration of Zhuhai in the region.
+Accessibility maps before and after the opening of the bridge show the radical change in accessibility patterns, in particular a rebalancing between east and west, Zhuhai being in the center of this rebalancing.

-In conclusion, we have seen a description of Zhuhai in rapid urbanization of the PRD.
+In conclusion, we have seen a description of Zhuhai in a context of rapid urbanization of the PRD.
 Zhuhai, as one of Special Economic Zones in China, lagged behind but has a high potential of development.
 It has to take the new chances and follow the new pathways for sustainable development.